DHTMLX/docs-todolist/docs/api/events/copytask_event.md

 ### Description

-@short: fires when a task is copied into the clipboard
+@short: Fires when a task is copied into the clipboard

 ### Usage